swax/NAISYS/docs/006-erp-orders.md

 - **Planning Order List** - Paginated table with search and status filters
 - **Planning Order Detail** - View/edit with embedded revision management
 - **Planning Order Create** - Form with key validation
-- **Execution Order List** - Paginated table with status and priority filters
+- **Runs List** - Paginated table with status and priority filters, scoped to a planning order
-- **Execution Order Detail** - View/edit with state-dependent action buttons
+- **Run Detail** - View/edit with state-dependent action buttons
-- **Execution Order Create** - Form with planning order/revision selection
+- **Run Create** - Form with revision selection (planning order derived from URL)

 The UI conditionally renders action buttons based on the `_actions` array from the API, ensuring the UI and API always agree on what's possible.